atrakic/check-modified-files-action/README.md

 ### `directories`

-**Required** The string with listing of directories and files to walk through.
+**Required** The string with directories and files to check.
 Eg. `"src/backend/ commons/ .github/actions/backend.yml Dockefile"`.

 ## Outputs